Pet Owner Whose Dog Snapped At A Child Wonders If He's Wrong For Telling Off A Mother For Failing To Keep An Eye On Her Daughter

 We all adore our canine companions.
 A dog is, after all, a man's best friend.

-However, our dogs occasionallymisbehavey or, worse, harm other people.
+However, our dogs occasionally misbehave or, worse, harm other people.
 A dog bite is a serious case for which we are ultimately responsible as dog owners.

-We hope this mom will take her daughter to some other place and actually keep an eye on her and that the dog owner doesn't encounter such a bad experience anymore.
+We hope this mom will take her daughter to another place and actually keep an eye on her, and that the dog owner doesn't encounter such a bad experience again.